logician22/energy-talking-points/src/pages/documents/energy-transition.md

 displaytitle: Energy Transition
 title: Energy Transition
 date: 2020-08-02T01:22:00.000Z
+description: |
-description: The truth about the "free-market" transition from fossil fuels to solar and wind is that it is anything but free-market.
+  _**Q: Aren't we in a rapid free-market energy transition from fossil fuels to solar and wind?**_

+  **A:** No. The 3.8% of American energy that comes from solar and wind is due mostly to anti-market policies that force utilities and consumers to buy unreliable, cost-increasing energy.
 featuredimage: /img/wind-transition.jpg
 ---

-#### Q: Aren't we in a rapid free-market energy transition from fossil fuels to solar and wind?

-**A:** No. The 3.8% of American energy that comes from solar and wind is due mostly to anti-market policies that force utilities and consumers to buy unreliable, cost-increasing energy.
+### Quick Summary

 - Claims that we are in a rapid transition away from fossil fuels are wrong.
 In the past several decades, solar and wind have gone from providing virtually 0% of American energy to 9.7% of American electricity and just 3.8% of American energy overall.[^1]